blazium-engine/.github/profile/README.md

 ## Goals

-The goals of the Blazium Engine are the follwing:
+The goals of the Blazium Engine are the following:

 1. **0$/No donations**
 2. **Merging** high priority PR's from Godot that go unaddressed for actual years.